MaterializeInc/materialize/doc/developer/design/20240117_decoupled_storage_controller.md

   since handles, where before it was only `num_collection` handles.
 - More load on persist pubsub.
-- One could argue there would be more latency in learning about a new upper, but I don't even think that's a valid concern.
+- One could argue there would be more latency in learning about a new upper, but I don't think that's a valid concern: persist pubsub has so far proven to be low latency in practice.
+And there's motivation to invest into fixing issues with persist pubsub because it is used in all places where persist shards are being read.

 ## TablesController